-All economic for-profit units in the Republic of Albania, including financial institutions and auditing companies, regardless of their legal form or specific legal requirements that can be applied to them, are subject to Law no. 9228, dated 29.04.2004 "On Accounting and Financial Statements".
-Also, non-for profit organizations are subjects to this law, except for the cases when their financial statements and accounting are governed by specific laws and regulations.
+All economic for-profit units in the Republic of Albania, including financial institutions, regardless of their legal form or specific legal requirements that can be applied to them, are subject to Law no. 9228, dated 29.04.2004 "On Accounting and Financial Statements."
+Also, non-for profit organizations are subjects to this law, except for the cases when their financial statements are governed by specific laws and regulations.